blockchain99/blockchain/README.md

-# Blockchain
-Blockchain lecture for ethreum, bitcoin programming, some images and articles are refereced from other web sites.
-Ethreum smart contract, solidity, Bitcoin technology.

 ### What is Blockchain?
 #### Blockchain is a decentralized distributed ledger (data structure) where data is being stored inside blocks in form of transactions